 Morgan Stanley is a capital markets business based in the US.
-Morgan Stanley stocks (MS.US) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was $98.3 – a decrease of 4.6% over the previous week.
-Morgan Stanley employs 72,000 staff and has a trailing 12-month revenue of around $55.2 billion.
+Morgan Stanley shares (MS) are listed on the NYSE and all prices are listed in US Dollars.
+Morgan Stanley employs 68,000 staff and has a trailing 12-month revenue of around USD$58.3 billion.

 Is it a good time to buy Morgan Stanley stock?